JillAshey/SedimentStress/Bioinf/RNASeq_pipeline_FL.md

 cd scripts
 ```

-b) Write script for checking quality with FastQC and submit as job on bluewaves
+b) Check quality with FastQC

 The fastqc code was not working with files as .txt.gz, so changed them to .fastq.gz files